centre-for-humanities-computing/china-twitter/README.md

 The model with the best ![equation](https://latex.codecogs.com/svg.image?c_v) coherence score is chosen for analysis.

-## Bot Detection
-We train a logistic classifier on the cresci-2017 (Cresci et al., 2017) data set (available: https://botometer.osome.iu.edu/bot-repository/datasets.html) to classify Twitter handles as genuine or spam/bot/fake.
-We use the widely used fofo metric (e.g. Yang et al., 2013; Tavazoee et al., 2020) which is (following/followers) of an account.
-We use (following+1/followers+1) to avoid division with zero, and we average following and followers for each handle when it appears more than once in our data sets.
-Using the trained model, we estimate the fraction of genuine accounts vs. spam/bot/fake accounts in our own data set, as well as in a baseline data set consisting of vaccine-related tweets from 2020-2021 (https://www.kaggle.com/datasets/gpreda/all-covid19-vaccines-tweets).
-We estimate 27.01% of the accounts in the baseline (vaccine) data set to be non-genuine accounts and 44.84% of accounts in our data set of Chinese state media and diplomats to be non-genuine accounts.
-There is considerable uncertainty around this estimate since (1) our data set might differ in other respects than the amount of bot-activity from the baseline data set and (2) while the fofo-metric is widely used (Yang et al., 2013) it is not universally found to be accurate in detecting bots.

 ### Usage:
 1. Navigate to the topic model folder
 ```